codesoap/songmem/README.md

 Options:
     -h --help         Show this screen.
     -r --register     Register that you just heard a song.
-If the song does not exist yet, it will be added.
+If the song does not exist yet, it will be added to the database.
     -n --no-add       Do not add a song to the database, when registering that you just heard it.
 If the song does not exist, nothing will happen.